ibm-cloud-docs/vmwaresolutions/services/f5_considerations.md

 You cannot change the licensing level after service installation.
 To change the licensing level, you must remove the existing service and reinstall the service using a different licensing option.
 {:important}

-## Installation considerations for F5 on IBM Cloud
+## Considerations when you install F5 on IBM Cloud
 {: #f5_considerations-install}

 Before you install the F5 on {{site.data.keyword.cloud_notm}} service, review the following considerations.